A Message from Williams Ettouati, Managing Director

 We are committed to preparing professionals to meet the needs of the biotechnology, pharmaceutical, and managed care industries, and excel in careers that didn’t exist just five or ten years ago.
 Few schools of pharmacy or medicine have programs quite like this one.
 Our program draws upon strengths across our campus, as well as the San Diego biotech and pharmaceutical research cluster, to create a multi-disciplinary, team-based training program that cannot be replicated by a student simply enrolling in a miscellany of existing classes.

-In addition, a unique feature of the program will be that each student will complete an internship in a biotech or pharmaceutical company.
+In addition, a unique feature of the program will be that each student will complete an industry practicum in a biotech or pharmaceutical company.

 Some information about San Diego’s life science cluster: